LOGGING CAMPS AND SAWMILLS

 Chow in a lumber camp was very important; morale of the men and their production could not be maintained with poor food or lazy cooks.

 The sleeping quarters and lobby were presided over by the lobby hog, a minion of the camp boss.
-The lobby hog made the bunks of coarse blankets and straw ticks; swept the floor; toted water and kept the stove in a lobby supplied with wood.
-It up was to the cooks to take care of their own quarters.
+The lobby hog made the bunks of coarse blankets and straw ticks; swept the floor; toted water and kept the stove in the lobby supplied with wood.
+It was up to the cooks to take care of their own quarters.

 Each camp had a character, usually the lobby-hog, who provided entertainment for the crew; the butt for jokes and tricks; the teller of tall takes; the fiddler and singer of sad songs.
 In the days before radio and television, woods’ camp crews had to rely on their own inventions or games for amusement.